 Most churches don’t fail because of some salacious scandal or dramatic clashing of personalities.

-Rather, they decline when they slowly drift away due to the gradual eroding of the convictions of their members.
+Rather, they decline due to the gradual erosion of the members’ convictions.

-This is something we’ve seen in our lives personally.
-For those of us who are older, we face the challenge of keeping fresh in our hearts our original passion for God and why we live the way we do, instead of relying on habits to feel secure about ourselves and our place in the world.
+Those of us who are older face the challenges of keeping our original passion for God fresh in our hearts and remembering why we live the way we do.
+It is all too easy to rely on religious habits to feel secure about ourselves and our place in the world, but this is not the same as living by conviction.

-For those of us who are younger, we’re faced with the decision of whether we will forge our own convictions based on the Bible, or merely acquiesce to the culture we’re embedded in.
+Those who are younger face the decision of whether to forge their own convictions based on the Bible, or merely acquiesce to the culture they are embedded in.

-We’ve experienced this on both ends of the spectrum, and we’re challenged by how easy it is for us to slip into a life of conflict-free comfort rather than staying sharp on what we initially believed about the Bible and how it says we should live.
+I have experienced this on both ends of the spectrum, and I am challenged by how easy it is to slip into a life of conflict-free comfort rather than staying sharp on what I initially believed about the Bible and how it says I should live.

-Conviction is defined as being a firmly held belief or opinion, or the state of being convinced.
-This study will help you understand why it’s important you maintain strong convictions rooted in the Bible, and what the fallout can be if you choose to neglect them.
+Conviction is a firmly held belief or opinion, or the state of being convinced.
+This study will help us understand why it’s important to maintain strong convictions rooted in the Bible, and what the fallout can be if we choose to neglect them.

 The power of conviction